 Types of Brachial Plexus Palsies

 There are different kinds of brachial plexus palsies, depending on where the nerve damage occurs.
 While many babies will recover movement and sensation in their affected arm, others require surgery or physical therapy to get better.

 The three main types of brachial plexus palsies include:

 - Erb’s Palsy: This affects the upper arm, and its symptoms vary considerably.
 Severe cases can cause severe pain and upper arm paralysis.
 Early diagnosis and treatment are essential for recovery, which may include surgery and physical therapy to restore or preserve remaining nerve function.

 - Klumpke’s Palsy: This results from damage to the nerves that control the lower arm and hand.
 As with Erb’s palsy, symptoms vary considerably, and in severe cases, the child will be unable to move the affected hand, and it will appear “claw-like.”
 The degree of recovery depends on the severity of the injury, but complex surgery may be necessary.

 Discuss Your Case with Our Rhode Island Brachial Plexus Attorneys

 Our firm has recovered multimillion-dollar verdicts and settlements on behalf of families with injured newborns, and while this is no guarantee of future success, it demonstrates our expertise and commitment.
 We will investigate the circumstances surrounding the baby’s delivery, interview pertinent witness, and calculate your claim’s maximum value by developing a comprehensive legal strategy to hold those responsible accountable for their actions or inactions.
 A successful lawsuit may recover financial compensation including covering your baby’s past and ongoing medical expenses, as well as pain and suffering.

-Contact us today at Decof, Barry, Megan & Quinn, P.C. at (401) 200-4059 to discuss your situation with our qualified legal team.
+Contact us today at Decof, Barry, Mega & Quinn, P.C. at (401) 200-4059 to discuss your situation with our qualified legal team.
 We charge no fees unless we win your case.